-Why cruise Greenland
+Why choose Greenland cruises

-Best Places to visit in Greenland
+Greenland cruises: Best places to visit in Greenland

 Only about 3,000 people live in the cosy community of Qaqortoq, but it stands for a big slice of Greenland’s action.
 With year-round activities like kayaking, guided hiking and cross-country skiing, it’s an ideal base for exploring South Greenland.
 The pearl of the town is the mountain-rimmed Lake Tasersuaq, which can be reached from the city centre within minutes.
-Look out for more than 40 boulders and rock faces with carvings of whales along the way.
+Look out for more than 40 boulders and rock faces with carvings of whales along your Greenland cruise.
 Take a passenger boat out to see the ruined church at Hvalsey, one of the first Christian churches in the continent of North America.
 Or browse local stores to pick up a tupilaq, a carved figure made from wood, walrus tusk or reindeer antler, and based on characters from Inuit mythology.
 The talisman is thought to protect against enemies.
 Not that you’ll find any in these friendly parts.

 Known as ‘the place of polar bears’ these giant shaggy creatures live and hunt on the sea ice close to the town and can often be seen from the shores of Nanortalik, though they seldom approach the settlement itself.
 During winter months, visitors here may be lucky enough to capture the Aurora Borealis – Mother Nature’s own light display, with curtains of white, yellow and green flashes lighting up the sky.
 The town has a well-preserved historic quarter, lined with cafés and brightly coloured houses.
 The Nanortalik Museum has some fascinating exhibits including the oldest women’s boat ever found, which dates back to 1440 and was found by polar explorer Eigil Knuth.

 This spot in east Greenland has a charming bakery, restaurant and quaint post office, and some of the best flower meadows to be found.
-Breathe in the stunning scenery and twin waterfalls in the Flower Valley, covered in swathes of arctic thyme, bluebells and dandelions, as well as the national flower, willow herb.
+Along your Greenland cruise, breathe in the stunning scenery and twin waterfalls in the Flower Valley, covered in swathes of arctic thyme, bluebells and dandelions, as well as the national flower, willow herb.
 Experience a slice of local life by exploring the surroundings on a dog sled or snowmobile, or pass a leisurely few hours sipping coffee overlooking King Oscar’s Harbour.
 If you hear three canons fired, it is local scouts announcing the much-awaited arrival of the supply boat which docks in Tasilaq seven or eight times a year, bringing everything from fruit and veg to sweets from the outside world.

-Best things to do in Greenland
+Greenland cruises: Best things to do in Greenland